NY, US · AI law tracker

 What is A519?

-New York Assembly Bill A519, introduced in the 2023-2024 session, aims to restrict the application of certain AI technologies within law enforcement.
-The bill proposes to prohibit the use of facial recognition and other biometric information as the sole determinant for establishing probable cause to take an individual into custody or make an arrest [1].
-Currently, the bill is in the Assembly's Governmental Operations Committee [2].
+The New York State Assembly introduced Bill A519 during the 2023-2024 session, which relates to the use of facial recognition and biometric information for determining probable cause [2].
+This legislation proposes to prohibit such information from being the sole factor in establishing probable cause for custody or arrest [1].
+The bill is currently in the Assembly Committee on Governmental Operations.
 Primary source →

 Why does A519 matter?